 The Western Cape of South Africa is one of my favourite regions in the world.
 It has everything I look for in a holiday: diverse landscapes, a vibrant urban scene, great food (and wines) and beautiful accommodations.
 Venture outside of Cape Town, the arrival point for most travellers, and you’ll find awe-inspiring mountains, fascinating rock formations, sandy beaches, quaint towns, vineyards, whales, penguins and many more natural highlights.
 The best way to discover the many beautiful places near Cape Town is to go on a leisurely road trip.
 Some, such as the Cape Peninsula, can be done as a day trip from Cape Town whilst others, such as Route 62 or the Garden Route, require more time.
 Here are six of my favourite road trips from Cape Town, including suggested routes, things to do and see, and where to stay:

 A few notes: in South Africa, cars drive on the left side of the road.
-Drive carefully and try to avoid driving after dark, especially in/around Cape Town and its airport – I recommend taking a taxi instead.
+Try to avoid driving after dark, especially in/around Cape Town and its airport – I recommend taking a taxi instead.
 In addition, parts of the routes described below require a sturdy car due to unpaved roads.
+It’s easy to hire a car at Cape Town Airport or in the city centre.

 1. Cape Peninsula